yibin-huang-ocean/yibin-huang-ocean.github.io/ResearchBrief.md

 ## Deep Ocean Circulation in the Subpolar North Atlantic

 > Deep ocean circulation in the subpolar North Atlantic constitutes the AMOC lower limb.
 Its circulation pathways and variability are important for carbon uptake, storage and export in the ocean.
 In order to improve current understanding on the deep circulation, 125 floats were released at depths > 1800 m along the rim of the subpolar basin as part of OSNAP.
-These floats drifted in ocean for a maximum lifetime of 2 years and primarily tracked spreading pathways for the deep overflow waters.
+These floats drifted in ocean for a maximum lifetime of 2 years and primarily tracked spreading pathways for the deep overflow waters. <br/>
 > <br/>
 > Using direct velocity measurements from the RAFOS floats, we provide quantitative descriptions of the deep circulation pathways and variabilities across the subpolar North Atlantic.
-The constructed fields in this study will serve as a reference point for future studies on the deep circulation as well as the Meridional Overturning Circulation in the North Atlantic.
+The constructed fields in this study will serve as a reference point for future studies on the deep circulation as well as the Meridional Overturning Circulation in the North Atlantic. <br/>
+> <br/>
+> Topographic fractures and upper-ocean eddies could significantly influence the deep circulation pathways and variabilities.
+More information may be found in [Zou et al. 2017.
+Progress in Oceanography](http://doi.org/10.1016/j.pocean.2017.10.003) and [Zou et al. 2020.
+Nature Communications](http://doi.org/10.1038/s41467-020-15513-4).

 <img width="90%" height="auto" src="/assets/float2.png">